-The HopeLine takes a holistic approach towards serving the community; we meet our client’s immediate needs through the Food Pantry and Clothing Bank we operate.
-We then use these services as recruitment tools for the other programs we offer, including: English-as-a-Second-Language classes, computer literacy training, health screenings and referrals.
+The HopeLine takes a holistic approach towards serving the community; we meet our client’s immediate needs through the Food Pantry and Diaper Center.
+We then use these services as recruitment tools for the other programs we offer, including: SNAP enrollment, Tax preparation, Financial literacy workshops, and referral services.
 Our approach is rooted in the idea of empowering the individual; we seek to provide social, psychological and moral support for our clients and to equip them with the tools they need to be able to improve their lives and the lives of their families.

 History of The HopeLine